mathsDOTearth/HPChelloworld/README.md

 # HPChelloworld
-A collection of parallised helloworld programs in C and Rust
+A collection of parallelised helloworld programs in C and Rust